redhat-cop/container-pipelines/blue-green-spring/README.md

 ### OpenShift Templates

-The components of this pipeline are divided into two templates.
+The components of this pipeline are divided into three templates.

 The first template, `build/simple-spring-boot-template.yml` is what we are calling the "Build" template.
 It contains: